Learning Reasoning Rewards from Expert Demonstrations with Inverse Reinforcement Learning: Implementation Details

 \section{Implementation Details}

-We evaluate the proposed expert reasoning approach on \textsc{GSM8K}, a benchmark of grade school mathematics problems that provides final answers and human-written demonstrations.
-Unless noted otherwise, we use open-weight instruction-tuned models as base policies and train a learned reward using adversarial inverse reinforcement learning.
-When the reward model is implemented as a sequence classifier, it yields a sparse signal at the sequence level.
-To obtain a dense signal, we instead implement the discriminator as a token classifier that shares the backbone with a language model and replaces the language modelling head with a single linear layer that outputs one logit per token.
-The code to all our experiments can be found at \href{https://github.com/fanconic/expert_reasoning}{https://github.com/fanconic/expert\_reasoning}.
+We evaluate the proposed expert reasoning approach on \textsc{GSM8K}~\citep{cobbe_training_2021}, a benchmark for grade school math problems that provides final answers and human-written demonstrations.
+Moreover, to demonstrate the effectiveness of the proposed method in extracting a dense reasoning reward model, we performed our experiments on \textsc{MedReason}~\citep{wu2025medreasonelicitingfactualmedical}, and more specifically on the \textsc{MedQA}~\citep{jin2021disease} subset, consisting of questions from the US medical board exam, and \textsc{the MedMCQA}~\citep{pmlr-v174-pal22a} subset, comprising questions from the entrance exam from the Indian medical school curriculum.
+The dataset used in our experiments comprises approximately 7'000 questions for training and 1'000 for evaluation.
+In addition, \cite{wu2025medreasonelicitingfactualmedical} provides quality filtered medical reasoning traces constructed by strong language models (ChatGPT), which can be used for supervised fine-tuning or, in our case, adversarial inverse RL.
+The \textsc{MMLU-Pro} dataset \citep{wang2024mmlu} is an advanced version of the original Massive Multi-Task Language Understanding (MMLU) dataset, comprising questions that are particularly difficult to reason about across domains such as maths, biology, health, business, law, etc. Moreover, the answer options have been expanded from 4 options to 10 options to increase difficulty.
+This dataset provides additional insight into more challenging and open-domain reasoning tasks. \\\\ Unless otherwise noted, we use open-weight, instruction-tuned models as base policies and train a learned reward function via adversarial inverse reinforcement learning.
+To obtain a dense signal, we implement the discriminator as a token classifier that shares the backbone with a language model and replaces the language modelling head with a single linear layer that outputs one logit per token.
+The code for all our experiments can be found in \href{https://github.com/fanconic/expert_reasoning}{https://github.com/fanconic/expert\_reasoning}.

-All experiments are implemented in Python~\citep{python} with PyTorch~\citep{pytorch} and Hugging Face Transformers~\citep{wolf_huggingfaces_2020}.
-We accelerate training and evaluation with \textsc{Unsloth}~\citep{unsloth}.
-Unless stated otherwise we use a starting learning rate of \(1\times10^{-5}\) for both policy and discriminator (\(1\times10^{-4}\) for the Llama models) with a cosine schedule and ten per cent warm up.
-We train for \(500\) optimisation steps with batch size \(16\) and generate \(G=16\) samples per prompt, accumulated over two gradient steps.

-\paragraph{Data and preprocessing.} We follow the standard \textsc{GSM8K} split.
-Prompts consist of the problem text with a short system instruction that requests step by step reasoning.
-Demonstrations are formatted as \texttt{<think> ... </think>} followed by \texttt{<answer> ... </answer>} format.
-Tokenisation uses the native tokeniser of each backbone.
-For evaluation, we decode with temperature \(T=1.0\) and \texttt{top\_p} \(=0.95\) unless stated otherwise.

-\paragraph{Objectives and optimisation.} The discriminator is trained with a binary cross entropy objective to distinguish expert traces from policy traces at the token level.
-Let \(r_{\phi}(y_t\mid x,y_{<t})\) denote the reward at token \(t\); the aggregate trace reward is the mean of discounted rewards over the answer segment with discount factor \(\gamma = 0.9\).
-Policy updates follow a group wise normalised advantage objective with \(G\) samples per prompt.
-We apply gradient clipping, weight decay ($\beta_1=0.9$, $\beta_2=0.99$), and label smoothing (0.95) on the discriminator targets.
-We use a quantised ADAM optimiser.